By Mario Tarradell

 The Quebe Sisters are hardly newcomers, though.
 Their modern musical sensibilities coalesced as seasoned performers.
 Dallas-based Grace, Sophia, and Hulda Quebe spent the last 15 years merging three-part harmony and triple fiddles to put a youthful, jubilant spin on Bob Wills’ classic genre.
 They have recorded four studio albums and toured North America, Europe, and Russia.

-The Quebe Sisters are ready to perform western swing classics for a dinner show at Southgate House Revival, 111 East 6th Street in Newport, KY.
-Tickets are $22-$25 each; all ages are welcome.
-To purchase tickets, click here.
+The Quebe Sisters are ready to perform western swing classics March 22 at 7pm (doors @ 6:30pm) at Southgate House Revival, 111 E Sixth Street in Newport, KY; Tickets are $25; 18 & over, please.
+Click here for tickets.

 The sisters’ four studio albums – 2003’s Texas Fiddlers, 2007’s Timeless, 2014’s Every Which-A-Way, and 2019’s The Quebe Sisters – serve as sonic proof that these ladies are fearless interpreters and innovators.

 There’s certainly no boxing the Quebe Sisters.
 Grace, Sophia, and Hulda Quebe see western swing as an ocean of possibilities.
 On 2019’s The Quebe Sisters, for example, the three ladies incorporated originals, instrumentals, and covers into an album that moves freely from traditions on “Load at 7 (Leave at 8)” and “Bluegrass in the Backwoods” to stunning vocal-meets-fiddle exercises “Pierce the Blue,” “Summer of Roses,” and “Lonesome Road.”